Maggie HemphilL

 -

-Bachelor's of Arts in History/Social Studies with a minor in Psychology from Western Washington University.
+Bachelor's of Arts in History with a minor in Psychology from Western Washington University.